Tag Archive for: Bio-char

 Azomite or Elemite trace minerals

-Mineralization– If you’ve followed the previous soil building blog posts, you understand the importance of adding minerals to your garden soil and the incredible benefits it has.
+Mineralization– If you’ve followed the previous soil-building blog posts, you understand the importance of adding minerals to your garden soil and its incredible benefits.
 For those who haven’t read it, read Mineral Restoration of Your Garden Soil for the first part and Mineral Restoration of Your Garden Soil Part II for the second.
-Adding a broad-based mineral supplement to your compost will kick-start the decomposition and feeding of the microorganisms, and give them a powerful, healthy start.
-This will carry over when you apply the compost to your garden, as the remainder of the minerals and trace elements will benefit the garden soil, your plants, veggies and ultimately – you.
+Adding a broad-based mineral supplement to your compost will kick-start the decomposition and feeding of the microorganisms and give them a powerful, healthy start.
+This will carry over when you apply the compost to your garden, as the remainder of the minerals and trace elements will benefit the garden soil, your plants, veggies, and ultimately – you.

 MycoGrow soluble mycorrhizal fungi mix

-Mycorrhizal Fungi– An ancient microscopic group of fungi that develop symbiotic relationships with about 90% of crop species.
-They colonize in and around the roots and root hairs, sending out hyphae– strands that are about 1/25 the diameter of a human hair- into the surrounding soil anywhere from 15 to 25 inches.
+Mycorrhizal Fungi– An ancient, microscopic group of fungi that develop symbiotic relationships with about 90% of crop species.
+They colonize in and around the roots and root hairs, sending hyphae– strands about 1/25 the diameter of a human hair- into the surrounding soil anywhere from 15 to 25 inches.
 This increases the nutrient “reach” of the plant from 10x to sometimes 100x!
-Mycorrhizae create enzymes to mobilize and release phosphorus, nitrogen, zinc, iron, calcium, magnesium, manganese, sulfur and several other nutrients from the soil and transport them to the roots of the host plant.
-They also produce antibiotic and other defensive compounds that fight damaging root diseases by other fungi and bacteria.
+Mycorrhizae create enzymes to mobilize and release phosphorus, nitrogen, zinc, iron, calcium, magnesium, manganese, sulfur, and several other nutrients from the soil and transport them to the host plant’s roots.
+They also produce antibiotics and other defensive compounds that fight damaging root diseases by other fungi and bacteria.

 Jug of molasses

 Molasses– From Wikipedia: Molasses is a viscous by-product of the processing of sugar cane or sugar beets into sugar.
 Sulfured molasses is made from young sugar cane.
-Sulfur dioxide, which acts as a preservative, is added during the sugar extraction process.
+Sulfur dioxide, which acts as a preservative, is added during the sugar extraction.
 Unsulfured molasses is made from mature sugar cane, which does not require such treatment.
-There are three grades of molasses: mild or Barbados, also known as first molasses; dark, or second molasses; and blackstrap.
+There are three grades of molasses: mild or Barbados, also known as first molasses; dark or second molasses; and blackstrap.
 The third boiling of the sugar syrup makes blackstrap molasses.
 The majority of sucrose from the original juice has been crystallized and removed.
-The calorie content of blackstrap molasses is still mostly from the small remaining sugar content.
-However, unlike refined sugars, it contains trace amounts of vitamins and significant amounts of several minerals.
+The calorie content of blackstrap molasses is still mainly from the small remaining sugar content.
+However, unlike refined sugars, they contain trace amounts of vitamins and significant amounts of several minerals.
 Blackstrap molasses is a source of calcium, magnesium, potassium, and iron; one tablespoon provides up to 20% of the daily value of each of those nutrients.

 Molasses is a very valuable addition to the compost pile, as well as to the garden itself.
-Unsulfured blackstrap is the preferred variety, due to the mineral content, but any of the unsulfured ones will do fine.
-The benefits beyond the minerals are the natural sugar content that will feed the microorganisms in the compost or soil of the garden.
+Unsulfured blackstrap is the preferred variety due to the mineral content, but any of the unsulfured ones will do fine.
+Beyond the minerals, there are benefits, such as the natural sugar content that will feed the microorganisms in the compost or soil of the garden.
 Use one cup to a gallon of water and spray onto the pile, or add to the drip system of the garden.
 The readily available sugar content will skyrocket the microbial activity.
 Blackstrap molasses is also commonly used in horticulture as a flower blooming and fruiting enhancer, particularly in organic hydroponics.
-Use the before mentioned mixture in the drip system, or sprayed alongside the roots of fruiting vegetables as they start to flower to increase their flowering and fruiting.
+Use the before-mentioned mixture in the drip system or spray alongside the roots of fruiting vegetables as they start to flower to increase their flowering and fruiting.

 See Milk & Molasses – Magic for Your Garden for the whole story!